 Many bearded dragons won’t drink water when given a bowl full, which can be a little disconcerting for new owners.
 If our cats or dogs get thirsty, they will drink from a bowl.
-Bearded dragons drink water, just not the way our other pets naturally do.
+Bearded dragons drink water as well but in captivity often need some help.

-Generally bearded dragons won’t drink anything in the beginning without being prompted and some may never drink on their own.
+Bearded dragons often won’t drink anything without being prompted, some may never drink on their own.
 Offering a bearded dragon a water bowl in its tank, is not enough to get it to drink.

 When a bearded dragon is dehydrated, even mildly on a continuous basis, health problems will follow.
 Health issues caused by dehydration include gout, shedding issues (dysecdysis) (Stahl and Donoghue 2010), kidney disease and constipation.